viteshmalhotra2608/Tesla_Sentiment_Analysis/README.md

 ## Contents

+### Website.py

+This is the python file which contains the code of the website.

+To host the website follow the below steps

+1. download the python file.
+2. Open the terminal.
+3. Run the command "pip install streamlit".
+4. Then change the directory to where the python file is downloaded.
+5. Run the command "streamlit run myfile.py". (where myfile is the name of the file)
+6. The Website will be locally hosted in the web browser

 ### Images Folder

 This folder contains the plots and diagrams which are used on the websites.
 The images used have been uploaded on https://imgur.com/upload and links for the same has been used.